siddit9/house-prices/README.md

 Thanks for viewing this project!

-Using the data from the csv file, I used MySQL to import that data and sort it using SQL queries to answer these data analysis questions:
+Using the data from the CSV file, I used MySQL to import that data and sort it using SQL queries to answer these data analysis questions:

 - What is the price distribution based on the number of bedrooms?
 - How many bathrooms are the most common?